NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

 }
 ```

-also we implement the `VendorBV1ServiceImpl` similar to `VendorAV1ServiceImpl` except the accept logic is only when `isToggleOn` is true and the vendor is normal.
-Here, given the logic of each step is complex in this strategy, so that we can only implement the step1 like below:
+also, we implement the VendorBV1ServiceImpl similar to VendorAV1ServiceImpl except the accept logic is only when isToggleOn is true and the vendor is normal.
+Here, given the logic of each step is complex in this strategy, we can just implement the step1 and release this version to production like the below:

 ```java title="VendorBV1ServiceImpl.java"
 @Service